cjcarlson/embarcadero/README.md

 __Why BART?__

-BART does well with model-free variable selection and handles irrelevant predictors well; the Bayesian aspect also comes with perks, like automated confidence intervals on partial dependency plots.
+BART does well with model-free variable selection and handles irrelevant predictors well; the Bayesian aspect also comes with perks, like posterior distributions on predictions (without having to bootstrap, like you do with BRTs) and automated confidence intervals on partial dependency plots.
 So far, it also seems to avoid the problem BRTs have for niche modeling: with no automated selection of tree depth or tree complexity, BRTs tend to overfit especially with randomly-generated pseudoabsences and ensembling over subsets.
 In previous "bake-offs", BART commonly outperforms other methods.

 __Are BARTs new to ecology?__